FME Flow Troubleshooting: Tokens

 Full Guide: FME Flow Troubleshooting Guide

 In 2023, FME Server underwent a name change and is now known as FME Flow.
 Since this article discusses features present in previous versions of FME, it will refer to both names interchangeably, using the appropriate product name based on the year the feature was introduced.
-For more information on the rebranding, see our website.
+For more information on the rebranding, see our website

 Initial Troubleshooting

-Can the user successfully log into the FME Flow Web UI with their username and password?
+• Can the user successfully log into the FME Flow Web UI with their username and password?

-This confirms that the user account is ok.
+• This confirms that the user account is ok.
 If not, please see this article.

-Does the API token have the correct permissions, is it enabled and not past the expiry date?
+• Does the API token have the correct permissions?
+Is it enabled and not past the expiry date?

-To check this click on the User Settings in the top right corner of the FME Flow Web UI and select Manage Tokens.
+• To check this, click on the User Settings in the top right corner of the FME Flow Web UI and select Manage Tokens.

-Check the FME Flow token log for any error messages (Resources > Logs > Service > current > token.log)
+• Check the FME Flow token log for any error messages (Resources > Logs > Service > current > token.log)

-Token Management had a complete overhaul in FME Server 2019.
-If you have recently upgraded please review "Authorization in the FME Server REST API | Token Management" for more information about the new and improved capabilities.
+Please review "Authorization in the FME Flow REST API | Token Management" for more information about Token Management.

 Common Issues

-“I have a published parameter with the name "token" and my workspace is failing when run on FME Flow”
+“I have a published parameter with the name "token", and my workspace is failing when run on FME Flow”

 “I'm getting an error saying 'Authentication Failed: Account is disabled' when trying to run a workspace with my token.”